Tracing the green valley with entropic thresholding: Method of Analysis

 where

 Similarly, the entropy associated with the intensity distribution of the background can be expressed as,\\

 where

 The idea is to choose a threshold that maximizes the total entropy $H_{{\scaleto{O}{3.5pt}}}+H_{{\scaleto{B}{3.5pt}}}$.
 The same idea can be extended to any number of objects superimposed on the same background.
 This thresholding technique is based on the entropy maximization principle and is a natural choice in many situations.
-We are going to adopt this thresholding technique for the identification of the green valley in our analysis.
+We use this thresholding technique for the identification of the green valley that lies between the blue cloud and the red sequence.